tangaritas/birds_food/README.md

 # birds_food
-How much food to eat the birds coming to my window?
+How much food does the birds coming to my window eat?